Construction Site Security That Stops Theft in Progress, Not After

 Motion Alerts Create Noise, Not Action

-At this stage, most contractors aren't confused about false alarms — they're exhausted by them.
+Most contractors aren't confused about false alarms at this stage.
+They're exhausted by them.
 The question isn't whether motion alerts work.
-It's how fast a real human can intervene when one matters.
+It's how fast a real human can intervene when one actually matters.

+When a real intruder enters the site, the alert looks exactly like the dozens of others you dismissed that night.
 Real threats get buried in noise and ignored.
-When an actual intruder enters the site, the alert looks exactly like the dozens of others you dismissed that night.
-Construction site video monitoring without intelligent filtering becomes useless background noise.

 The Gap Between Detection and Response

-Theft takes 3–7 minutes.
+Theft takes 3 to 7 minutes.
 By the time anyone responds, the loss is already done.
-The footage might help identify suspects later, but your jobsite security cameras didn't stop the crime.
+The footage might help identify suspects later, but your cameras didn't stop anything.

 What Makes Construction Site Video Monitoring Different from Cameras